Bent But Not Broken: A Penis Adventure, with Peyronie’s Disease

-I had always had a fear of Peyronie’s Disease.
-I have had sex with men with curved penises and I had looked, long ago, into what could be the source.
-Being an undergraduate Biology major, a pre-medical student, a curious sort, and fearful of deformities, I reached into my memory for a fast diagnosis.
+I had always had a fear of Peyronie’s disease.
+I had slept with men with curved penises and I had looked, long ago, into what could be the source.
+Being an undergraduate biology major, a pre-medical student, a curious sort, and fearful of deformities, I reached into my memory for a fast diagnosis.
 I had always been happy about the shape of my average-sized rocket.
-Not extra-long, but definitely thick — a 6 x 5, to be precise — I had been a welcome addition to many wanting dark spaces over the years.
-(The five is the circumference, not the diameter).
+Not extra-long, but definitely thick — a 6 × 5, to be precise (the five being the circumference, not the diameter.)
+I had been a welcome addition to many wanting dark spaces over the years.
 My Adam, legs over his head, never complained.
 He loved a sweet pounding.
-As I plowed through the field of life with its fecund and fallow seasons, I at least had this decent tuber to hold onto.
+As I plowed through the field of life with its fecund and fallow seasons, I had at least had this decent tuber to hold onto.
 But blight was setting in, famine most likely soon to follow.
 Death felt more real.
 I was concerned that depression would take me over.
 It did — but not for long.
 His sharper cousin, anxiety, grabbed the wheel of the tractor.
 I had work to do.

-What is the cause of this Peyronie’s Disease?
-I began to Google like you do, but shouldn’t, when you need answers to calm yourself down.
-Peyronie’s Disease is scar tissue, or plaque, made of naturally-occurring fibrin that builds up in a disadvantageous location.
+What is the cause of this Peyronie’s disease?
+I began to Google, like you do but shouldn’t when you need answers to calm yourself down.
+Peyronie’s disease is scar tissue, or plaque, made of naturally occurring fibrin that builds up in a disadvantageous location.
 It sandwiches between the outer layer of the two parallel dorsal (top) erectile tubes — remembered to me in Tufts pre-medical college classes as the Corpora Cavernosa — and the outer, reptilian, plate-like coating called the Tunica Albuginea, something I had never heard of before.
 This was interesting news to me — that there are these movable scales right underneath the penis skin, which expand and contract with the filling and draining of blood.
 The plaque can also build up underneath the single tube, the Corpus Spongiosum, which runs ventrally (underneath) and surrounds and protects most of the urethra — but this is less common.
 My buildup was surely on top.
-Every site gave the same explanation about how Peyronie’s Disease gets you: when your erection tubes, these Corpora Cavernosa, fill up with blood and there is obstructing scar tissue in the outer Tunica Albuginea, your penis bends in that direction.
+Every site gave the same explanation of how Peyronie’s disease gets you: when your erection tubes, these Corpora Cavernosa, fill up with blood and there is obstructing scar tissue in the outer Tunica Albuginea, your penis bends in that direction.
 The plaque can eventually calcify.
 A solidified, wretched boomerang was possibly what I had to look forward to.

 I continued to read.
-Peyronie’s Disease, depending upon its severity, can lead to complete sexual dysfunction, with its visiting companions hopelessness, anxiety and depression.
-Peyronie’s Disease is most common in white, middle-aged men, especially men of northern European heritage, so there is a genetic component.
-It is related to another condition, Dupuytren’s Contracture, a similar disorder in which scar tissue builds up at the inside base of fingers, which causes them to bend toward the palm of the hand, especially affecting the ring and smallest fingers.
-Peyronie’s Disease can be caused by an injury sustained while engaging in rough sex, especially if the penis is sharply bent at an angle, acute or obtuse.
-The thought and sound of that made me think back to the one time I had jellyfish soup.
+Peyronie’s disease, depending upon its severity, can lead to complete sexual dysfunction, with its visiting companions hopelessness, anxiety and depression.
+Peyronie’s disease is most common in white, middle-aged men, especially men of Northern European heritage, so there is a genetic component.
+It is related to another condition, Dupuytren’s contracture, a similar disorder in which scar tissue builds up at the inside base of fingers, which causes them to bend toward the palm of the hand, especially affecting the ring and smallest fingers.
+Peyronie’s disease can be caused by an injury sustained while engaging in rough sex, especially if the penis is sharply bent at an angle, acute or obtuse.
+The thought and sound of that made me think back to the one time I had eaten jellyfish soup.
 The cool sliced body parts of that tasteless coelenterate between my teeth made a hard, crunching sound I felt as much as heard.
-Finally, I read that Peyronie’s Disease might be the result of an inflammatory auto-immune response and that alcohol only makes things worse.
+Finally, I read that Peyronie’s disease might be the result of an inflammatory auto-immune response and that alcohol only makes things worse.

 I was perfectly positioned to have my penis repositioned into a painful bend.
-I was over forty-five-years-old upon discovery.
-My father is Scots-Irish-American with some German thrown in.
-His father had Dupuytren’s Contracture of his right ring finger but because he was a comedic alcoholic he had always told us grandchildren that his funky finger was from a wound he sustained during World War I — that the doctors at that time couldn’t do anything but sew his finger into that position.
-I had had rough sex with someone a few times over a period of a few months when Adam was still in Los Angeles packing up our house and I was lonely and needy in New York waiting for his arrival — but I never heard the crunching jellyfish sound.
+I was over forty-five years old upon discovery.
+My father is Scots-Irish-American with some German and Scandinavian thrown in.
+His father had Dupuytren’s contracture of his right ring finger, but because he was a comedic alcoholic he had always told us grandchildren that his funky finger was from a wound he had sustained during World War I — that the doctors at that time couldn’t do anything but sew his finger into that position.
+I had had rough sex with someone a few times over a period of a few months when Adam was still in Los Angeles packing up our house — I was lonely and needy in New York waiting for his arrival — but I had never heard the crunching jellyfish sound.
 Though I did use my member vigorously in and around this Broadway dancer guy who lived down the street, there was not much resistance and, truly, no pain on my part.
 In fact, the only thing that really hurt were my hands because he liked his ass to be slapped so hard.
-So though I felt guilty about the sex, because even though Adam lets me prowl I am still culturally if not religiously Catholic, I did not think this new and rough action caused my new and rough reality.
+Though I felt mildly guilty about the sex — because even though Adam lets me prowl I am still culturally if not religiously Catholic — I did not think this new and rough action caused my new and rough reality.
 But who knew?

-I was also kicked squarely in my plaid groin in the seventh grade that caught the tip of my penis.
-The kicker was an eighth grade girl who had colored the front strands of her hair bright green for St. Patrick’s Day.
+I was also kicked squarely in my plaid groin in the seventh grade.
+This scuffed the tip of my penis.
+The kicker was an eighth-grade girl who had colored the front strands of her hair bright green for St. Patrick’s Day.
 When I asked her, “Hey Paula, what’d you do?
 Blow your nose in your hair?” she promptly went at my crotch with her mad work boot, sending me to the nurse’s office and then home to see a doctor for the bleeding head that had scraped all along my zippered fly.
-However, I was not erect and was very young when this happened so that was probably not the cause.
+I was not erect and was very young when this happened so that was probably not the cause.
 I have terrible allergies and get inflamed at almost everything.
-We had just endured this two-tiered move, me followed by Adam, across our economically-recessed country with Adam thankfully changing careers and my writing projects all up in the air being scrutinized for marketability, so I was drinking like a sailor.
+We had just endured this two-tiered move, me followed by Adam, across our economically-recessed country, with Adam thankfully changing careers and my writing projects all up in the air, being scrutinized for marketability, so I was drinking like a sailor.

 Adam was more supportive than I had hoped for but also self-protective and distant, like he did not want to be associated with something so terrible.
 He was tender with me after I finished having sex with him — first on the convenient ottoman and then on the edge of the bed, me standing.
 When I asked, “Was that okay?
 Did it feel okay?
 Is it real ugly?”